 Asthma can be triggered by any number of things including allergens, respiratory infections, weather conditions and physical activity.
 People with normal resting lung function who develop symptoms only with exercise have what is known as exercised-induced asthma.
 Some other conditions that can be mistaken for asthma, especially in athletes, are heartburn/reflux, heart problems and vocal-cord dysfunction.

 Asthma is best managed under the care of a physician who must first confirm the proper diagnosis based on symptoms and lung testing.
 Once asthma has been diagnosed, the first step in treatment is to identify and eliminate triggers.
 For mild cases, a fast-acting inhaler like albuterol may be used to treat symptoms once they occur.
 For more severe asthma, a daily preventive medicine such as an inhaled steroid may be needed.
 It is always best to have an emergency plan in place in the instance all other methods fail.

 The key to keeping your asthma under control is prevention.
 If you are someone who regularly gets symptoms during exercise, using a fast-acting inhaler before an event can help prevent attacks.
-It should be used 15-20 minutes before exercise to allow enough time for the medication to take full effect.
+It should be used as your physician instructed.
+Taking your medication at the correct time prior to physical activity will allow it to have its full effect.
 If this measure is not adequate in controlling symptoms during exercise, a daily preventative medicine may be needed.

 There are a few steps you can take to minimize your risk of an asthmatic attack:

 - Talk to your physician if you suspect you may have exercise-induced asthma or your current inhaler may not be working.

 - Reduce your risk of allergic exposures by avoiding triggers